M. V. Rao

-Mangina Venkateswara Rao (21 June 1928 – 8 March 2016) was an Indian agricultural scientist, plant breeder, geneticist and the chairman of the Agri Biotech Foundation (formerly AP Netherlands Biotechnology Programme).
-He was a former Vice Chancellor of the Acharya N. G. Ranga Agricultural University and a former Deputy Director of the Indian Council of Agricultural Research (ICAR).
-Rao, a recipient of the Norman Borlaug Award, was awarded the fourth highest civilian award of the Padma Shri, by the Government of India, in 1999.
+Mangina Venkateswara Rao (21 June 1928 – 8 March 2016) was an Indian agricultural scientist, plant breeder, and geneticist who was considered as one of the key figures in India’s Green Revolution.
+He was instrumental in increasing the productivity of wheat and oil seeds in India.
+He served as the Vice Chancellor of the Acharya N. G. Ranga Agricultural University, Deputy Director of the Indian Council of Agricultural Research (ICAR), and vice president of the National Academy of Agricultural Sciences.
+He received the Borlaug Award in 1993 and the Padma Shri, India's fourth-highest civilian award, in 1999.

 Biography

-Rao was born on 21 June 1928 at Perupalem, in West Godavari District along the coast of the south Indian state of Andhra Pradesh.
+Rao was born on 21 June 1928 in a Kapu family at Perupalem in West Godavari district, Andhra Pradesh.
 After securing a master's degree, he continued his research at Purdue University in plant breeding, genetics and plant pathology to obtain a doctoral degree.

-Joining the Indian Council of Agricultural Research (ICAR) as Assistant Wheat Breeder in 1956, he was initially involved with wheat research, and became an Assistant Professor in 1958.
-In 1966, he was promoted as the Geneticist and then as Senior Geneticist, eventually becoming the Coordinator in 1971 and the head of the All India Wheat Improvement Project of ICAR in 1978, a post he held till 1981.
+After joining the Indian Council of Agricultural Research (ICAR) as assistant wheat breeder in 1956, he was initially involved with wheat research and became an assistant professor in 1958.
+In 1966, he was promoted as the geneticist and then as senior geneticist, eventually becoming the coordinator in 1971 and the head of the All India Wheat Improvement Project of ICAR in 1978, a post he held till 1981.
 During this period, he was associated with the Green Revolution in India, related to wheat production.
-He became the Deputy Director General (Crop Sciences) of ICAR in 1981 and stayed at the post till he was appointed as the founder director of the Prime Minister's Technology Mission on Oilseeds, in 1986, a post which holds the rank of a Special Secretary.
+He became the deputy director general (crop sciences) of ICAR in 1981 and stayed in the position till he was appointed as the founder director of the Prime Minister's Technology Mission on Oilseeds, in 1986, a position which holds the rank of a special secretary.
 It was during this period that the Yellow Revolution, an integrated programme for the development of oilseeds, was initiated and fostered by the government.

-In 1989, he was invited to the World Bank as an Agricultural Expert, where he worked till 1990.
+In 1989, he was invited to the World Bank as an agriculture expert, where he worked till 1990.
 The next year, he joined Acharya N. G. Ranga Agricultural University as its vice chancellor and remained there till 1997.
 While holding the vice-chancellorship, he became associated with Agri Biotech Foundation (ABF - formerly known as Andhra Pradesh Netherlands Biotechnology Programme) as its chairman in 1995 and remained active there.
 Under his stewardship, the institute has developed several genetically modified seed varieties of cotton, sorghum, castor and red gram.